Rainfall and Temperature Outlook for Trinidad and Tobago, Wet Season 2025

 • Revisit contingency plans to manage spikes in vector-borne and excessive heat ailments;

-• Review fumigation plan and programme.
+• Review the fumigation plan and programme.

 Be vigilant and visit the Met.
 Service website at www.metoffice.gov.tt regularly and follow us on social media to keep up to date.
 Download our mobile app on Google Play Store or Apple iStore.